1988 - General developments:

 July.
 It was stated by the I.BMX.F. that there was a growing interest for BMX in Eastern Europe.

 BMX activities have been noticed in Latvia, at the time one of the USSR republics, Yugoslavia, German Democratic Republic, Poland, Hungary and Czechoslovakia.
 Latvia and Czechoslovakia applied for an I.BMX.F. members in 1989.

 July 1st-2nd.
-International Keerbergen - Belgium, I.BMX.F. snactioned.
+International BMX event at Keerbergen - Belgium, I.BMX.F. snactioned.

 Number of entries around 400.

-July 7, 8 and 9th., I.BMX.F.
-European Championship all classes 12 and up, Superclass 7th. and final round as well as European Cup, Aalborg - Denmark.
+July 7, 8 and 9th., the I.BMX.F.
+European Championship all classes 12 and up, including the Superclass 7th. and final round as well as European Cup, Aalborg - Denmark.

 Location "BMX-Stadion" Aalborg.
 At the time BMX existed 6 year in Denmark (started officialy in 1983).
 The DMU and the Falcon BMX - Aalborg organized this event.
 The DMU existed 75 years at the time, this was there celebration year.
 There were around 1.000 entries.
 Entree fees were 17,50 Swiss francs per class.
-Among others, the now ( 2008/9) famous bycicle track rider Chris Hoy competed at this event for a European title.
+Among others, the now ( 2008/9) famous bicycle track racer Chris Hoy (Several Olympic Gold medals) competed at this event and battled for a European title.

 July 14 - 16th.
 The BMX World-Games Cup sanctioned by the I.BMX.F., took place in Karlsruhe - Germany.

 As part of the World Cup Games (the alternative for the Olympics, also organized every 4 years for non Olympic sports) this international BMX race was organized by the BDR at the Karlsruhe-Grotzingen Sportcenter.